Travel in the footsteps of the reindeer in search of auroras, adventure and ancient Arctic cultures.

 Day 14: Departure

-We will be able to get you back to Kiruna Airport (KRN) in time for the 2:45pm flight to Stockholm.
-We will also give you the option to drop off at Abisko Train Station if you decide to continue your journey into Norway by rail.
+We will be able to get you back to Luleå Airport (LLA) in time for the midday flight to Stockholm, or we can drop you in town if you want to extend your time in Swedish Lapland.

 The World's Best Photo Tours